Mitra98t/my-dotfiles/README.md

 ### ZSH

-To safe some stuff from the old `.zshrc` configuration to the new one you can copy paste or source the old file using the last commented line in the new `.zshrc`
+To save some stuff from the old `.zshrc` configuration to the new one you can copy paste or source the old file using the last commented line in the new `.zshrc`

 ### TMUX